 - Supports the recommendation that places of employment ensure access to, and the use of, Personal Protective Equipment (PPE) to prevent the acquisition and transmission of a disease such as COVID-19.
 Please consult your place of employment’s practice guidelines.

 - Encourages members to implement the equipment and technical standards outlined in the Sonography Canada Professional Practice Guidelines and Member Policies regarding safety and bioeffects, quality control, and high-level transducer decontamination.

 - Supports the screening of patients/clients and their support people before arriving and entering healthcare facilities to reduce the risk of acquiring and transmitting the Coronavirus during ultrasound examinations.
 Please consult local guidelines for both active and passive screening processes.

 - Supports the recommendation by Health Canada that sick employees be encouraged to stay home.
 Personnel who develop respiratory symptoms (e.g., cough, shortness of breath), those who have recently been out of country (within 14 days), and/or been in direct contact with someone with COVID-19 are typically being instructed not to report to work and to seek the necessary medical advice.
 Employers should ensure that sick leave policies are flexible and consistent with public health guidelines and that employees are aware of these policies.

-To keep up to date on the recommendations being made by Health Canada and the Centres for Disease Control and Prevention (CDC) and to learn more about preventing spread of COVID-19, please access the following links and consult your local and provincial resources:
+To keep up to date on the recommendations being made by Health Canada and the Centres for Disease Control and Prevention (CDC) and to learn more about preventing the spread of COVID-19, please access the newly added COVID-19: Sonography Canada resource page.

 - COVID-19 Information